-The revised income limits are based on HUD estimates of MFI for FY 2008.
+The revised income limits are based on HUD estimates of MFI for FY 2010.
 The income limits used for the Section 236 program are currently the same as the Public Housing/Section 8 low-income limits, which are defined by Section 3(b)(2) of the United States Housing Act of 1937.
 These income limits are normally set at 80 percent of area median family income for a four-person family, and adjusted for family size and unusually high or low housing costs.
 There are, however, situations where they are adjusted upward or downward.

-Most four-person Section 236 limits are set at the greater of 80 percent of the area median family income or 80 percent of the state non-metropolitan median family income level.
-Because the Section 8 very low income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would sometimes produce anomalies inconsistent with statutory intent (e.g., very low income limits could be higher than low-income limits).
-To avoid this, the four-person low-income limit is calculated as 1.6 (80 percent/50 percent) times the four-person very low income limit.
-The only exception is that the resulting income limit may not exceed the U.S. median family income level (\$61,500 for FY 2008) except when justified by high housing costs.
-Use of very low income limits as a starting point for calculating other income limits has the effect of adjusting other income limits in areas where the very low income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.
+Most four-person Section 236 limits are set at the greater of: 80 percent of the area median family income, or 80 percent of the state non-metropolitan median family income level.
+Because the Section 8 very low-income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would sometimes produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
+To avoid this, the four-person low-income limit is calculated as 1.6 (80 percent/50 percent) times the four-person very low-income limit.
+The two exceptions are that the resulting income limit may not exceed the U.S. median family income level (\$64,400 for FY 2010) except when justified by high housing costs; and once adjusted, the four-person low-income limit decrease is capped at 5 percent or, if increasing, capped at 5 percent or twice the national change in median family income, whichever is larger.
+Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting other income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.